2009 IIHF Inline Hockey World Championship Division I: Playoff round

 Austria and Brazil advanced to the playoff round after losing their qualifying round matches.
 They were seeded alongside the six other teams of the tournament based on their results in the preliminary round.
 The four winning quarterfinalists advanced to the semifinals while the losing teams moved on to the relegation round.
 In the relegation round Chinese Taipei and South Africa lost their games to Australia and Japan respectively and were relegated to the continental qualifications.
-In the semifinals Great Britain defeated Brazil and Austria beat Hungary, both advancing to the gold medal game.
+In the semifinals Great Britain defeated Brazil and Austria beat Hungary, both advancing to the final.
 After losing the semifinals Brazil and Hungary played off for the bronze medal with Brazil winning 4–3.
-Austria defeated Great Britain 2–1 in the gold medal game and earned promotion to the 2010 IIHF Inline Hockey World Championship.
+Austria defeated Great Britain 2–1 in the final and earned promotion to the 2010 IIHF Inline Hockey World Championship.

 All times are local (UTC+2).

 Ranking and statistics

-Final standings
+Standings

 The final standings of the tournament according to IIHF: